-- (1) A Minister who wishes to make a statement on a public matter of national importance must inform the Speaker and each party represented in Parliament, no less than 1 hour before the beginning of the sitting day at which the Minister wishes to make the statement, of his or her wish to do so and provide the topic of the statement to the Speaker. - (2) The Speaker must, as soon as practicable give a copy of the topic of the statement in clause (1) to the Whips of each party represented in Parliament. - (3) A statement is made at the time appointed under Standing Order 34. - (34) There is no debate on a statement but the leader of each opposition party represented in Parliament, or his or her designate, may comment, for no more than five minutes each, on the statement.
+- (1) A Minister who wishes to make a statement on a public matter of national importance must inform the Speaker and each party represented in Parliament, no less than 1 hour before the beginning of the sitting day at which the Minister wishes to make the statement, of his or her wish to do so. - (2) A statement is made at the time appointed under Standing Order 34. - (3) There is no debate on a statement but the leader of each opposition party represented in Parliament, or his or her designate, may comment, for no more than five minutes each, on the statement.